opencurve/curve/docs/en/mds_en.md

     <font size=3> Figure 4: Example of namespace data and operations </font>
 </p>

 Figure 4 illustrates how namespace info is stored in form of KV pairs.
-The key consists of parent directory ID and target directory ID (seperated by a '/'), and the value is the ID of the target file.
+The key consists of parent directory ID and target name (seperated by a '/'), and the value is the ID of the target file.
 In this way we struck a great balance between the workload of some of the operations we implemented:

 1. List: List all file and directories under a certain directory.
 2. Find: Find a specific file under a location